Student Dislocated Worker

 - If you feel that you or your spouse meets one of the conditions above for being a dislocated worker or a displaced homemaker, complete a Student Review form and indicate your or your spouse's status.

 - If you or your spouse do not meet the conditions for being a dislocated worker or displaced homemaker, you should also complete a Student Review form and indicate a loss of income.

-- If you or your spouse did not lose or quit your job, or you do not wish to report a decrease of income, please notify Student Financial Assistance at the Tempe campus in writing so this item can be removed from your To Do list.
+- If you or your spouse did not lose or quit your job, or you do not wish to report a decrease of income, please notify Financial Aid and Scholarship Services in writing so this item can be removed from your priority task list.